sindresorhus/awesome-electron/readme.md

 - [Pingendo](http://pingendo.com) - The simplest app for Bootstrap prototyping.
 - [Spreaker Studio](https://www.spreaker.com/download) - Audio recording and broadcasting.
 - [BearyChat](https://bearychat.com) - A messaging service that brings your team on the same page. *(Chinese)*
+- [MockingBot](https://mockingbot.com) - A prototyping tool for designing apps.

 ## Boilerplates